 If you are a parent, your first instinct may be to take away your child’s phone or internet privileges.
 Yet many experts suggest that talking to your kids and actively monitoring their online and cell phone activities may be a better way to go.
-Here are a few suggestions to help protect your kids, so they do not become a cyberbully or a cyberbullying victim:
+The following are a few suggestions to help protect your kids, so they do not become a cyberbully or a cyberbullying victim.

 Learn your child’s perspective.